adonisjs/create-adonisjs/README.md

 ```

 This argument is optional and the command will prompt you to enter the directory name if not provided.

-Note that the directory must be empty otherwise the command will fail.
+> **Note** - The directory must be empty otherwise the command will fail.

 ### `--kit`

-If you have your own starter kit hosted on Gitlab/Github/Bitbucket, then you can pass it as follows:
+If you want to use your own starter kit hosted on Github, Gitlab, or Bitbucket, you can use the `--kit` flag to define the repo URL.

 ```sh
 npm init adonisjs -- -K="github:github_user/repo"